mongodb/docs/source/includes/changelog/atlas-2022.rst

 - Introduces a :ref:`metrics integration with Prometheus <prometheus-integration>`.
 - Introduces a new :authrole:`Project Search Index Editor` role to manage |fts| indexes using the |service| UI or Administration API.
-- Introduces the ability to :doc:`configure Federated Authentication with the Atlas Administration API </reference/api/federation-configuration/>`.
+- Introduces the ability to :oas-atlas-tag:`configure Federated Authentication with the Atlas Administration API
+  </Federated-Authentication>`.
 - Introduces the :ref:`M140 and M250 cluster tiers in all GCP regions <google-gcp>`.

 .. _atlas_20220216: